sirus-be/westtoer-win-ldes2jsonapi/api_evolution.md

 # API evolution

-This page lists the fields in the API response that are deprecated enand new.
+This page lists the fields in the API response that are deprecated and new.

 We strive to only remove deprecated when all API users have migrated towards the new field.